-However, this tropical island is the reverse of Boracay when it comes to the presence of crowd, the party atmosphere and the luxurious indulgence the latter offers.
+However, this tropical island is the reverse of Boracay when it comes to the presence of crowds, the party atmosphere, and the luxurious indulgence the latter offers.

 If you love simple pleasures of enjoying nature in a serene environment, then Carabao Island is for you.

 One full day in the 8.51 square mile Carabao Island, more popularly known to locals as Hambil, can easily be filled with fun activities to do and places to go.

 Here are your options for enjoying the island in a day.

 This is at the island’s east side where the boats dock if you are coming from Romblon (the capital) through Santa Fe Port in Tablas Island.
 Tablas Island is one of the three major islands in the province of Romblon.